dgarijo/Widoco/README.md

 The `-licensius` flag uses the Licensius web services (http://licensius.com/apidoc/index.html) to retrieve license metadata.
 Only works if the `-getOntologyMetadata` flag is enabled.

 The `-ignoreIndividuals` allows you to ignore the named individuals in the ontology.

+The `-includeAnnotationProperties` will include annotation properties defined in your ontology (by default they are not included)

 How can I make WIDOCO automatically recognize my vocabulary annotations?
 ==========